 Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your readers and optimized for search engines too.

-Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …
+Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-WordPress Post Categories – Additional Information
+WordPress Categories – Additional Information